Now You See Me 2

-Now You See Me 2 (also known as Now You See Me: The Second Act) is a 2016 American heist thriller film directed by Jon M. Chu from a screenplay by Ed Solomon and a story by Solomon and Peter Chiarelli.
-It serves as a sequel to 2013's Now You See Me and the second installment in the Now You See Me series.
+Now You See Me 2 (also known as Now You See Me: The Second Act) is a 2016 American heist film directed by Jon M. Chu from a screenplay by Ed Solomon and a story by Solomon and Peter Chiarelli.
+It serves as a sequel to Now You See Me (2013) and the second installment in the Now You See Me series.
 The film stars an ensemble cast that includes Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Dave Franco, Daniel Radcliffe, Lizzy Caplan, Jay Chou, Sanaa Lathan, Michael Caine, and Morgan Freeman.
 The plot has the Four Horsemen and their leader Dylan Rhodes recruited by Walter Mabry, a criminal mastermind, to steal a data chip.

-On July 3, 2013, the film was officially announced to be in development.
+In July 2013, the film was officially announced to be in development.
 Filming began in November 2014 and lasted until May 2015.
 The film was released on June 10, 2016, by Lionsgate.
 It received mixed reviews from critics and grossed $334 million worldwide.
+A sequel, Now You See Me: Now You Don't, was released on November 14, 2025.

 Plot

-18 months after escaping the FBI, the fugitive Four Horsemen – J. Daniel Atlas, Merritt McKinney, Jack Wilder, and new member Lula May – await orders from the Eye, the secret society of magicians.
-Their handler, FBI Special Agent Dylan Rhodes, delivers instructions: to expose corrupt tech CEO Owen Case, whose latest cell phone will secretly collect users' personal data to sell on the black market.
+Eighteen months after escaping the FBI, the fugitive Four Horsemen – J. Daniel Atlas, Merritt McKinney, Jack Wilder, and new member Lula May – await orders from the Eye, the secret society of magicians.
+Their handler, FBI Special Agent Dylan Rhodes, delivers instructions on their latest mission: to expose corrupt tech CEO Owen Case, whose latest cell phone will secretly collect users' personal data to sell on the black market.

 In New York City, the Horsemen hijack the phone's launch but are interrupted by a mysterious figure who reveals to the public that Jack faked his death and that Dylan is working with the Horsemen.
-Dylan eludes the FBI as the Horsemen escape down a construction chute only to find themselves in Macau.
+Dylan eludes the FBI as the Horsemen escape down a construction chute only to find themselves in Macau suddenly.
 They are captured by Chase, Merritt's twin brother, and brought to Walter Mabry, Owen's former business partner.
-Having exposed the Horsemen in New York, Walter reveals how they were lulled unconscious and flown to Macau.
-Owen took his company from him, as well as a chip designed by Walter to access any computer system in the world.
+Having exposed the Horsemen in NYC, Walter reveals how they were lulled unconscious and flown to Macau.
+Owen took his company from him and a chip designed by Walter to access any computer system worldwide.
 Despite the protests of the other Horsemen, Daniel agrees to steal the chip for Walter before Owen can sell it.
-They acquire supplies from a magic store owned by Li and Bu Bu and arrange to deliver the chip to the Eye, knowing they cannot trust Walter.
-Posing as potential buyers, they infiltrate the Macau Science Center, using cardistry and sleight of hand to sneak the chip past its supervisor, Allen Scott-Frank.